andraantariksa/cit207-hexagon-paint/README.md

-# Learn 2D Computer Graphics and Animation
+# Hexagon Paint

-This repository is intended for my Computer Graphics and Animation course
+This repository is intended for my Computer Graphics and Animation (CIT207) course

 ## Prerequisites